 Jesus desires that His Church be sanctified (set apart) in His name.
 The life of the believer is to be a living sacrifice to the Lord.
 Such a walk requires a return to holiness.
 Scripture reveals: I beseech you by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.

 And be not conformed to this world; but be you transformed by the renewing of your mind (a return to holiness), that you may prove what is that good, and acceptable, and perfect, will of God (Romans 12:1-2).
-The body that had been an instrument of sin is now (upon conversion) to be presented to God as a channel through which the righteousness of God is manifested.
+It was noted that the body that had been an instrument of sin is now (upon conversion) to be presented to God as a channel through which the righteousness of God is manifested.

 Scripture reveals: That everyone should know how to possess his vessel in sanctification and honor (1 Thessalonians 4:4).
 For God has not called us unto uncleanness, but unto holiness (1 Thessalonians 4:7).
 To the end he may establish your hearts unblamable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints (reference to His second coming) (1 Thessalonians 3:13).